Hamilton on pole at Monza with Alonso 10th

 Vettel will share the third row with the Mercedes of compatriot Nico Rosberg with former Ferrari champion Kimi Raikkonen seventh for Lotus and alongside Japan's Kamui Kobayashi for Sauber.

-"I'm pretty happy with the result," said Vettel.
-"If you look from us to the front, the gaps are too big.
-All weekend we were not quick enough so P6 is a very good place to be...I think the pace tomorrow should be better."

-Force India's Nico Hulkenberg will start last after he failed to set a time in qualifying after slowing and stopping on the escape road next to the first Rettifilio chicane due to a fuel pressure problem.
+Force India's Nico Hulkenberg will start last after he failed to set a time in qualifying after slowing and stopping on the escape road next to the first chicane.

-His problems allowed Belgian Jerome D'Ambrosio, replacing Romain Grosjean at Lotus for one race after the Frenchman was banned for triggering the Spa pile-up, to go through to the second phase.
+His problems allowed Belgian Jerome D'Ambrosio, replacing the banned Romain Grosjean at Lotus for one race, to go through to the second phase.

 He will start 15th because Venezuelan Pastor Maldonado, wearing a new helmet with "Less Trouble, More Speed' written on it, has a 10-place grid penalty for jumping the start at the last race in Belgium and causing a collision.

+Frenchman Grosjean was handed his ban at Spa for causing a pile-up that dumped Alonso and Hamilton out at the first corner.

-For the first time since 1969, Sunday's race will have no Italian drivers in it - although the grim economic climate was a more likely explanation for the unusually large numbers of empty seats in the main grandstand which made qualifying look more like Friday's practice.
+For the first time since 1969, Sunday's race will have no Italian drivers in it - although the grim economic climate was a more likely explanation for the unusually large numbers of empty seats in the main grandstand.

 D'Ambrosio, Massa, Toro Rosso's Australian Daniel Ricciardo and Di Resta all have Italian ancestry, however.